Ahmosys/hotel-management/README.md

 ### Fail Fast
 The "Fail Fast" strategy is adopted to detect and report errors as soon as they occur, ensuring a quick and appropriate response to any issues.

-### Domain Events
-Domain events are used to communicate changes in the domain model, allowing the application to react to these changes and trigger appropriate actions.

 ### Mediator
 The Mediator pattern is used to decouple the components of the application, allowing them to communicate without being directly dependent on each other.

-### Repository
-The Repository pattern is used to abstract the data access layer, providing a clean and consistent way to access data from the database.

-### Guard Clauses
-Guard clauses are used to validate input parameters and ensure that the application's business rules are enforced (Failing fast).

 ## 🗄️Database
 The application utilizes a relational database, specifically Microsoft SQL Server LocalDB (for dev env), for storing data related to users, roles, bookings, rooms, etc. Entity Framework Core is utilized for data persistence management, providing an effective database abstraction.